intuition-dev/mbToolBelt/readme.md

 I added a clicked event - handles a click on the component.
 Also it will dispatch an event to a page; and last lines are to receive a message from the page scripts.

-And we can hold state or use a ViewModel.
+And we can hold state in a ViewModel.

 ## More realistic example: